MicrosoftDocs/architecture-center/docs/solution-ideas/articles/cognitive-search-with-skillsets.md

 # AI enrichment with Azure Cognitive Search

-The [JFK Files](https://www.archives.gov/research/jfk/2017-release), containing over 34,000 pages of documents about the CIA investigation of the 1963 JFK assassination, include a large amount of unstructured data, typewritten and handwritten notes, photos and other images that standard search solutions can't parse.
+Large, unstructured datasets like the [JFK Files](https://www.archives.gov/research/jfk/2017-release), which contain over 34,000 pages of documents about the CIA investigation of the 1963 JFK assassination, include typewritten and handwritten notes, photos and other images, and other unstructured data that standard search solutions can't parse.

-*AI enrichment* in Azure Cognitive Search can extract and enhance searchable, indexable text from images, blobs, and other unstructured data sources by using pre-trained machine learning skillsets from the Cognitive Services [Computer Vision](https://docs.microsoft.com/azure/cognitive-services/computer-vision/home) and [Text Analytics](https://docs.microsoft.com/azure/cognitive-services/text-analytics/overview) APIs.
-You can also create and attach [custom skills](https://docs.microsoft.com/azure/search/cognitive-search-custom-skill-interface) to add special processing for domain-specific data.
+*AI enrichment* in Azure Cognitive Search can extract and enhance searchable, indexable text from images, blobs, and other unstructured data sources like the JFK Files by using pre-trained machine learning skillsets from the Cognitive Services [Computer Vision](https://docs.microsoft.com/azure/cognitive-services/computer-vision/home) and [Text Analytics](https://docs.microsoft.com/azure/cognitive-services/text-analytics/overview) APIs.
+You can also create and attach [custom skills](https://docs.microsoft.com/azure/search/cognitive-search-custom-skill-interface) to add special processing for domain-specific data like *CIA Cryptonyms*.
 Azure Cognitive Search can then index and search the context.

 - *Natural language processing* skills like [entity recognition](https://docs.microsoft.com/azure/search/cognitive-search-skill-entity-recognition), [language detection](https://docs.microsoft.com/azure/search/cognitive-search-skill-language-detection), [key phrase extraction](https://docs.microsoft.com/azure/search/cognitive-search-skill-keyphrases), and [text recognition](https://docs.microsoft.com/azure/cognitive-services/computer-vision/concept-recognizing-text) map unstructured text to searchable and filterable fields in an index.